Check if you can get Universal Credit

 You can talk to an adviser if you’re not sure whether to claim Universal Credit or wait for your appeal.

-You can only get Universal Credit if at least one of the following applies:
+You can still get Universal Credit if at least one of the following applies:

 • you’ve reached State Pension age and you live with a partner who’s below State Pension age - check your State Pension age on GOV.UK